JLean30/jlean30/README.md

 ## About Me ✒️

-I'm studying Informatica y Tecnología multimedia at the Universidad de Costa Rica.
+I'm studying Informatica y Tecnología Multimedia at the Universidad de Costa Rica.
 I’ve been dedicating my time to cybersecurity so I can improve the way I secure my websites and apps.
 I participated at the program of the OAS Creating A Professional Career In Digital Security in 2019.

 ## Project I've done 🛠️
-Here there are a few projects build with the CMS Wordpress and hosting at AWS and Firebase.
+Here there are a few projects built with the CMS Wordpress and hosting at AWS and Firebase.

 ### Barbería Clandestina :haircut_man:
 <a href="https://barberiaclandestina.com">Barbería Clandestina </a>